 Below are the biggest challenges mortgage loan officers face in today’s market, along with practical ways to handle each one.

-Interest rates remain higher than what borrowers were used to in past years, and small rate movements can cause:
+1. High Interest Rates & Rate Volatility The Challenge Interest rates remain higher than what borrowers were used to in past years, and small rate movements can cause:

-Many LOs feel stuck constantly defending pricing.
+Borrower hesitation Rate shopping Lock anxiety and fallout Many LOs feel stuck constantly defending pricing.

-Stop leading with rate.
+How to Handle It Stop leading with rate.
 Lead with options and expectations.

 Instead of focusing on: